gsegatti/scsp/README.md

 ### `void push(const T &t) noexcept;`

 Enqueue an item using copy assignment.
 This method blocks if queue is full.
-Ensure that the queue has space before calling this method.

 ### `template<typename TT> void push(TT &&t) noexcept;`

 Enqueue an item using move assignment.
 This method also blocks if queue is full.
+Requires from that type of object is `std::is_nothrow_move_assignable_v<TT>`.

+### `bool try_push(const T &t) noexcept;`

+Enqueue an item using copy assignment.
+This method is non blocking and returns false if queue is full.
+If push succeeds, returns true.
+### `template<typename TT> bool try_push(TT &&t) noexcept;`

+Enqueue an item using move assignment.
+This method also is non blocking and returns false if queue is full.
+If push succeeds, returns true.
 Requires from that type of object is `std::is_nothrow_move_assignable_v<TT>`.

 ### `T *front() noexcept;`